 In 2019, the Hawks started three left tackles, three left guards, two centers and two right guards — seven lineups, including the playoffs.
 In Green Bay, they were on to their fourth left guard as rookie Phil Haynes replaced injured Jamarco Jones.

-They need to re-sign George Fant (maybe for $5 million a year) and draft a right tackle to replace Germain Ifedi, who likely is headed elsewhere because the Hawks won’t pay him much.
-Duane Brown is still signed for a couple more years, but who knows how much longer the 34-year-old, who recently had knee surgery, wants to play?
-Bringing back Fant is pretty integral, giving them an option at either tackle.
+They need to re-sign George Fant (if he doesn’t get a big offer from another team) and draft a right tackle to replace Germain Ifedi, who likely is headed elsewhere because the Hawks won’t pay him what another team probably will.
+Duane Brown is still signed for a couple more years and is coming back for more, but who knows how much longer the 34-year-old, who recently had knee surgery, wants to play?

 “I’m a left tackle in this league,” he told reporters Monday.
 “I feel like I’m a starter in this league.
 I got to showcase that in a couple games.”

 The Hawks also need to draft a center.
 Justin Britt, sidelined since late October with an ACL, should be back by training camp for the final year of his deal.
-But Joey Hunt (an RFA) was underwhelming as his replacement, and the Hawks need to find a new young center.
+Joey Hunt (an RFA) was underwhelming as his replacement (injured or not), and the Hawks need to find a new young center.
 They also could try to add a young veteran such as Connor McGovern (Denver) or Graham Glasgow (Detroit).

 Let Lynch retire